ed3899/vagrant-base-ubuntu-jammy/README.md

 ```
 vagrant reload
 ```
 # Tags
-In order to install tools, uncomment the choosen tag
+In order to install tools, uncomment the choosen tag.
 ## Cloud providers
 ### AWS
 If using the `aws` tag.